PedroFerreira1024/wd-pokedex-challenge/README.md

 - JUnit: Common Unit Testing assertions
 - Mockito: mocking library
 - Truth: a Google library used for assertion with better readability

+## Other Libraries
+- Retrofit: As per standart for Network requests
+- Hilt: for Dependency Injection
+- Coil: to deal with images within the App
+- A miscelaneous selection of Androidx and Kotlinx for the most typical usage like:
+ - Compose
+ - Material3
+ - Navigation
+ - Paging
+ - Couroutines
+ - SplashScreen